Manage Certificate Identity Pools for mTLS authentication on Confluent Cloud

 To create a certificate identity pool for mTLS:

-Under Add identity pool owner, grant the ResourceOwner role to the account that owns the certificate identity pool.
-This account can manage, edit, assign, and delete this account.
+5. Under Add identity pool owner, grant the ResourceOwner role to the account that owns the certificate identity pool.
+This account can manage, edit, assign, and delete this identity pool.

-Note that if you do not specify an account, only OrganizationAdmin and AccountAdmin roles can manage the account after creation.
+Note that if you do not specify an account, only OrganizationAdmin and AccountAdmin roles can manage the identity pool after creation.

-Review the confirmation page and then click Validate and save.
-The certificate identity pool is created and added to the list of certificate is created and added to the list of identity pools.
+9. Review the confirmation page and then click Validate and save.
+The certificate identity pool is created and added to the list of identity pools.

 confluent iam certificate-pool create <cert_identity_pool_name> \